Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/dui-message-protocol.md

 The client acknowledges the callback and increments its diagnostic load-failure counter for `unavailable`.
 It does not trust the callback to change server runtime state.

+### `bodycamSubscriptions`

+The visible bodycam DUI sends its mounted display ID and up to four visible unit IDs.
+The server validates permission, range, routing bucket, current page, service filter, active state, and unit ownership.
+A 4-second heartbeat keeps the subscription alive;
+it expires after 8 seconds.

 ## Lua to browser

 ### `DISPLAY_STATE_UPDATE`